-You reported within the joint submission the registered substance as Phosphorodithioic acid, mixed O,O-bis(sec-Bu and 1,3-dimethylbutyl) esters, zinc salts (EC no: 272-238-5).
+You reported within the joint submission the registered substance Phosphorodithioic acid, mixed O,O-bis(2-ethylhexyl and iso-Bu and iso-Pr) esters, zinc salts (EC no 288-917-4).
 The substance is registered as Unknown or Variable Composition, Complex reaction products and Biological materials (UVCB Substance).
-It is a zinc dithiodialkylphosphate (ZDDP) consisting of neutral and basic zinc salts as constituents, which are also UVCB.
-In addition, base oil is reported as constituent.
+It is a zinc dithiodialkylphosphate (ZDDP) consisting of neutral and basic zinc salts as constituents.
+In addition, base oils are reported as constituents.
 The base oils are refined crude oils and UVCB substances.